vjscode/DatabasePerformance/README.md

 ## Why does this exist?
 Whenever you are in a position to choose a DB for your next Android app, you would always hope there is someone who has done a comparitive analysis of all the popular databases in the market.
 This tool aims to fullfill exactly that.

-As a first step, I'm starting with Realm and SnappyDB(LevelDB).
-Hope to see more including couchbase lite and the good old sqlite
+As a first step, I'm starting with Realm and SnappyDB(LevelDB) and the good old sqlite.
+Hope to see more including couchbase lite.

 Database inserts were in the form of 1000 rows, each with 100 element list in them.
 Check out model folder to see details of the data that are inserted.